ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 ## Reset time

 This is looking good, but still has a problem with reset time.
-Taking the 14.4 burn rate as an example, it will alert on a complete outage in less than a minute, and after the error rate goes back down to 0% it will take a full 59 minutes for the alert to *stop* firing.
+Taking the 14.4 burn rate as an example, it will alert on a complete outage in less than a minute, and after the error rate goes back down to 0% it will take a full 59 minutes for the alert to _stop_ firing.

 The diagram below shows why.
 Any large enough spike of errors within the 1 hour window will trigger the alert, even if it has already stopped.

 {% include figure.html
   img_src="/public/assets/alerting/reset-spike.png"
-  caption="An error spike moving further back through the window as time passes." size="small"
+  caption="An alert uselessly firing after the errors have stopped." size="small"
 %}